shyambista123/BlogAPI_FAST_API/README.md

 # Blog API

 This is a Blog API built with FastAPI.
-It supports user authentication, creating and managing blog posts, and more.
+It supports user authentication, creating and managing blog posts, likes, and comments.
 The project uses PostgreSQL as the database and Alembic for database migrations.
 It is also containerized using Docker.

 ## Features

 - User authentication (register, login)
 - CRUD operations for blog posts
+- Like and Unlike posts
+- Comment on posts (CRUD operations)
 - Token-based authentication (JWT)
 - Database migrations with Alembic
 - Tests using Pytest